-The main benefit of invoice factoring is that it frees up cash that is tied up to the business’ outstanding invoices.
-With more cash available, the business can cover its day-to-day expenses.
-At the same time, they can take in more customers and invest in more opportunities.
-With that, growth and expansion become easily attainable for the company.
+The main benefit of invoice factoring is that it frees up cash tied to your outstanding invoices.
+With more cash available, you can cover its day-to-day expenses.
+At the same time, you can take in more customers and invest in opportunities.
+Growth and expansion become easily attainable for the company.

 Types of Invoice Factoring

-One of the main advantages of invoice factoring is the businesses won’t have to deal with payment chasing.
+One of the main advantages of invoice factoring is that you won’t have to deal with payment chasing.
 This is especially true in companies that don’t have enough resources to do the payment collection themselves.

 Invoice Factoring also comes in two types: recourse and non-recourse factoring.

 Recourse Factoring is the most commonly used form of factoring.
-With recourse factoring, in cases where the invoices aren’t paid, the business becomes responsible for the payments.
+In this case, if your customers default on their invoices, you’ll be the one responsible for the payments.
 It is a common misconception that a business is not responsible for the invoice once it is sold, but if the invoice is not paid, the business must cover the money their customers owed.